Visper22/Sleep-Disorders-Datasets/README.md

 ## [Sleep-EDF Database Expanded](https://physionet.org/content/sleep-edfx/1.0.0/)
 *Published: Oct.
 24, 2013.
 Version: 1.0.0*

-The sleep-edf database contains 197 whole-night PolySomnoGraphic sleep recordings, containing EEG, EOG, chin EMG, and event markers.
-Some records also contain respiration and body temperature.
-The data comes from two studies: Sleep Cassette Study and Data (SC) and Sleep Telemetry Study and Data (ST).

-Sleep Cassette Study and Data
-The 153 SC* files (SC = Sleep Cassette) were obtained in a 1987-1991 study of age effects on sleep in healthy Caucasians aged 25-101, without any sleep-related medication [2].
-Two PSGs of about 20 hours each were recorded during two subsequent day-night periods at the subjects homes.
-Subjects continued their normal activities but wore a modified Walkman-like cassette-tape recorder.
-74 subjects

-Sleep Telemetry Study and Data
-The 44 ST* files (ST = Sleep Telemetry) were obtained in a 1994 study of temazepam effects on sleep in 22 Caucasian males and females without other medication.
-Subjects had mild difficulty falling asleep but were otherwise healthy.
-The PSGs of about 9 hours were recorded in the hospital during two nights, one of which was after temazepam intake, and the other of which was after placebo intake.
-Subjects wore a miniature telemetry system with very good signal quality described in [8].
-22 subjects
+The Sleep-EDF database comprises 197 whole-night polysomnographic (PSG) sleep recordings originating from two studies: the Sleep Cassette Study and Data (SC) and the Sleep Telemetry Study and Data (ST).
+The SC dataset includes 153 records collected from 1987 to 1991 for a study on age effects on sleep in healthy Caucasians, without sleep-related medication.
+Subjects wore a modified Walkman-like cassette recorder to collect two PSGs of about 20 hours each over two consecutive day-night periods at home while maintaining normal activities.
+The ST dataset includes 44 files collected in 1994 for study on temazepam effects on sleep in caucasians with mild difficulty falling asleep but otherwise healthy.
+Two records of 9h were collected for each patient using a miniature telemetry system, one following temazepam intake and the other after placebo intake.

-- 197 PSG records from 2 studies:
+- 197 PSG records from 2 studies: 153 20h long records from 74 subjects (SC) and 44 9h long records from 22 subjects (ST)
-- 12 bits per sample, 250 samples per second
+- 12 bits per sample
 - All records contain EEG (from Fpz-Cz and Pz-Oz electrode locations) signals, EOG (horizontal) signals, and submental chin EMG signal.
 - The SC records often also contain oro-nasal respiration and rectal body temperature.
 - SC frequency: EOG and EEG - 100 Hz.
 The submental-EMG, Oro-nasal airflow, rectal body temperature - 1Hz.